Ajithkumar10061998/LiveProjectDemo/README.md

 ## Reporting

-TestNG provides built-in reporting features, and you can generate detailed test execution reports by configuring the `testng.xml` file.
+- TestNG provides built-in reporting features, and you can generate detailed test execution reports by configuring the `testng.xml` file.
-The Test execution details are logged in logging.log File
+- The Test execution details are logged in 'logging.log' File

 ## Maintenance